 The suspected leaker of Pentagon documents is due back in federal court

-The air national guardsman accused of leaking U.S. government secrets is due back in federal court in Worcester, Mass., at 1 p.m. on Thursday.
+The Air National guardsman accused of leaking U.S. government secrets is due back in federal court in Worcester, Mass., at 1 p.m.
+ET on Thursday.
 Federal prosecutors are urging that the defendant, Jack Teixeira, 21, a member of the Massachusetts Air National Guard, remain in jail pending trial.

 In a new court filing, federal prosecutors say Teixeira faces significant prison time, if convicted, and poses a serious flight risk.
 They say he took steps to obstruct the investigation into the leak of U.S. intelligence documents, many of which were about Ukraine's war against Russia.